 In a way, I suppose we couldn’t have timed our visit better.
 Or worse.
 Anyhow, we understand why some of you may have concerns for our safety.
 We want to alleviate some of those fears and let you know we’ll be in good hands.

-We’ll be on the G Adventures Discover Persia tour with six other travelers (including another American).
+We’ll be on the G Adventures Discover Persia tour with six other travelers (including a couple of other Americans).
 I don’t doubt that we’ll have many people minding our well-being.

 Furthermore, our experience in other places perceived as unsafe – from Burma to Uzbekistan – tells us that the story on the ground is often very different than what appears in media.
 And no matter what happens between governments, politicians and “leaders”, at the end of each day, people are people — they are generally good and life goes on for them in many fundamental ways just like it does for you and me.